twinnydotdev/twinny-docs/src/content/docs/teams/plugins.md

 A nightly copy of what the gateway would miss (the configuration, keys, licence, invites, plugins and their files, usage; recordings if asked) to a directory on the server or to any S3-compatible bucket, with the last N kept.
 Set a passphrase and every archive is encrypted before it leaves the machine. **Test destination** checks the bucket or directory is writable; **back up now** makes one at once.

 Restoring is done from the shell with the gateway stopped: `twinny-server backup restore <archive> --config <file>` prints what would be written where, and `--yes` does it.
 Archives are ordinary gzipped tar files (with a manifest whose hashes are checked) when not encrypted, so they open with `tar` too.

+## Slack

+Post what the other plugins report to the channels you choose, through Slack incoming webhooks (Mattermost and Rocket.Chat take the same messages): a review finished or asked for changes, a pull opened, checks failed, a backup was made or failed, a backend went down or came back.
+One webhook per channel, each picking its events, with a **test** button and a log of recent deliveries.
+Webhook URLs are kept on the server and never shown again.

 ## Without a licence